kagruber2412/kagruber2412.github.io/_pages/about.md

 ---

 <!-- intro with more links:
 Hi!
-I'm Kathrin and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
+I'm Kathrin and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus School of Economis](https://www.eur.nl/en/ese) in Rotterdam.
 I received my PhD in Economics & Social Sciences from [Vienna University of Economics and Business](https://www.wu.ac.at/en/), my MSc in Quantitative Psychology and my BSc in Mathematics & Statistics from [University of Vienna](https://www.univie.ac.at/en/).
 -->

 I'm Kathrin and I'm an [Assistant Professor](https://www.eur.nl/people/kathrin-gruber) at the [Department of Econometrics](https://www.eur.nl/en/ese/department-econometrics) at [Erasmus University Rotterdam](https://www.eur.nl).
 I received my PhD in Economics & Social Sciences from Vienna University of Economics and Business, my MSc in Quantitative Psychology and my BSc in Mathematics & Statistics from University of Vienna.